ray-project/ray/deploy/ray-operator/README.md

 The operator makes deploying and managing Ray clusters on top of Kubernetes painless - clusters are defined as a custom RayCluster resource and managed by a fault-tolerant Ray controller.
 The Ray Operator is a Kubernetes operator to automate provisioning, management, autoscaling and operations of Ray clusters deployed to Kubernetes.

-Some of the main features of Ray-Operator are:
+Some of the main features of the operator are:
 - Management of first-class RayClusters via a [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#custom-resources).
 - Support for hetergenous worker types in a single Ray cluster.
 - Built-in monitoring via Prometheus.